gantgarrett/100-days-of-code/log.md

 **Today's Progress:** Dabbled with WireShark because my net working class has me curious.
 I'm currently sitting in a coffee shop wiresharking lol.
 I don't know how to make sense of the data though.
 I will look more into it.
 I should be studying but I was like nah Wireshark.

 **Thoughts:** I need to understand these concepts so I can be more secure and learn how t fight off attackers.
 It's super d dupper fun.

+### Day 78: September 29th, 2018

+**Today's Progress:** Worked on bash scripts today and it was cool.
+Bash is the most complex language I have used yet.
+There are just a million different commands you can perform.
+It is fun though so I'm going to complete that my g.

+**Thoughts:** To be fluent in bash is to be fluent in everything lol.

+### Day 79: September 30th, 2018

+**Today's Progress:** Worked on some webscrapers for imdb to check the ratings of Spongebob by season.
+I'm still manipulating the data so it doesn't look pretty but it will soon.

+**Thoughts:** A thought dawned on me that I need to improve my tech skills because it's something I can sell myself on and I need to make money.
+Learning software engineering is important and I will take it far.